rahulyhg/lilium-cms/README.md

 ## I want to code, too
 See the [Lilium CMS Wiki](https://github.com/narcitymedia/lilium-cms/wiki) and get started!

+## Script mode
+It is possible to run a Javascript file in script mode.
+It will prevent Lilium from loading the listeners, CAIJ and other modules related to networking.
+The websites and databases will still be loaded on a single thread, and the script passed as an argument will be executed.

+### Usage
+`node runscript.js [script.js]`

 ## Working with nginx
 ### Experimental configuration file